Dtech-Dbug/EJS/ProgramStruct/README.md

 //output : 3000 (1000 + 2000)
 ```

-_When you define a binding, and do not assign it any value to point at, it ends up pointing to a bogus address.
+_When you define a binding, and do not assign it any value to point at, it ends up pointing to a bogus address/garbage values.
 Hence if you try to retrieve the value of such a binding you are likely to see `undefined`_

 But, you can assign a value to it later in your code.
 Example :